University for Peace: Earth Charter Initiative

+View of the “Monument to Work, Disarmament, and Peace” sculpted by Thelvia Marín in 1989.

 Peace Park and nature reserve

 The campus is surrounded by a natural reserve (Peace Park) composed of a secondary forest and the last remnant of primary forest (200 ha) in the Central Valley of Costa Rica.
 It shelters mammals such as monkeys and deer, reptiles, and over 300 species of birds, as well as approximately 100 varieties of trees.
 The university's installations and protected area make up 303 ha.
 The park contains several hiking trails and monuments to peacebuilders.
+One of these is the Monument to Work, Disarmament, and Peace created by Cuban sculptor Thelvia Marín.
+This gigantic spiral-shaped monument is the largest sculptural complex on such social and historical themes and the ongoing pursuit of peace in Central America.
+It was inaugurated in 1989 by the presidents of Costa Rica, Rodrigo Carazo, Rafael A. Calderón, Oscar Arias, and José Figueres.
+Carazo was the President Emeritus of the Council of the University for Peace, an organization created by the UN to serve as an example of unity among nations, inspired by a powerful triad: progress, peace, and global solidarity.

 International activities

 In addition to the activities at the Costa Rica campus, the University for Peace has several international offices and partners.

 Africa

 The University for Peace established its Africa program in 2002.
 The programme aims to stimulate and strengthen the capacities in Africa to teach, train and conduct research in areas of peace and conflict studies.
 As part of the programme, the university has established capacity-building agreements with 27 institutions in Africa, mainly universities.

 The first five years of the program focused on the development of curricula and teaching materials and the delivery of a range of short courses, workshops, conferences and seminars in various parts of Africa.
 Within this period, the program attracted close to one thousand participants from academia, policy-makers and civil society organizations.

 Since 2007, the Africa programme has worked with a number of partner universities to develop master's degree programs to be based at African universities.
 The principal aim of this endeavour is to further strengthen the African capacity and build a wide expertise for a better understanding of conflicts in Africa, their prevention and the creation of the environment favourable to lasting peace and development in the region.

 In partnership with the Institute for Peace, Security and Development, UPEACE offers master's and PhD programmes related to the university's academic profile in Somalia.
 In 2022, 166 students graduated from the Somalia programme.
 The incumbent president of the Somalia, Hassan Sheikh Mohamud, defended his Ph.D. thesis at the University for Peace.
 The university announced its intention to start a Ph.D. scholarship programme named after Hassan.